 I’m continuously getting questions about the difference between chronic pain (also called persistent pain) versus regular pain.
 Here’s an expanded explanation from the part in the middle of the tendinopathy article.

 Chronic pain is essentially a dysfunction of the pain system of the body.
-A good analogy is cooking and a smoke detector.
+One good analogy for this is the smoke detector with cooking.

 Normally, a smoke detector sounds an alarm if there’s smoke when something goes wrong cooking.
 This can be considered a normal injury such as a sprained ankle.
 However, the smoke detector can malfunction to where it starts to go off at the wrong times and in many different manners.
 Here are three common ones.